Leong1230/PCS4ESR/README.md

 The main contribution is predicting the canonical 3d pose(front and up direction) of an object given its point cloud

-The basic code architecture of W&B logger and Hydra part and the Backbone model is from[MINSU3D](https://github.com/3dlg-hcvc/minsu3d)
+The basic code architecture of W&B logger,  Hydra part and the Backbone model are from[MINSU3D](https://github.com/3dlg-hcvc/minsu3d)

 ## ObjectClassifier model introduction
 - ObjectClassifier is an efficient framework(MinkowskiEngine based) for point cloud object level pose estimation.
 It voxelizes the per point features from UNet to obtain object-level features.
 It also discretizes the front/up directions into different latitude and longitude classes and then computes the directions given the predicted class.
 Therefore, the canonical pose estimation can be simplied as a classifiction problem and 3 layer MLP is used.